hsultanov/misc/HowToYolo.md

 ## View the Training in Tensorboard

-Take a look at the ["howto"](HowToTensorboard.md)file on starting and using tensorboard to monitor the training process.
+Take a look at the ["howto"](HowToTensorboard.md) file on starting and using tensorboard to monitor the training process.

 ## Run and Verify